Delivery time: days

 Manufacturer: Opt Lasers

 While operating with stacked laser diodes proper supply voltage must be ensured.
-In recommendation section there is a formula for maximum input voltage.
+In the recommendation section, there is a formula for maximum input voltage.

-Separate laser diode supply voltage input and logic input voltage allows to minimize the switch-on resistance of a power MOSFET.
-The outer body of a heatsink, made of alluminium, is isolated from all signals of the driver, including GND signal.
-It allows to mount the driver directly to the metal components in case of additional cooling needed.
+Separate laser diode supply voltage input and logic input voltage allow to minimizing the switch-on resistance of a power MOSFET.
+The outer body of a heat sink, made of aluminum, is isolated from all signals of the driver, including GND signal.
+It allows mounting the driver directly to the metal components in case of additional cooling needed.

 Two potentiometers are used to set the values of maximum diode current and bias current.

-Attached to the driver are connectors and pins which are used to power and control the unit.
+Attached to the laser diode controller are connectors and pins which are used to power and control the unit.

 We can also provide the proper power supply unit.
 Please feel free to contact us with any questions.